-The city of Phoenix Management Intern Program is a nationally recognized program that has been training future municipal leaders since 1950.
-This will be the 66th class of the program.
-More than 177 former participants have achieved success in all levels of government as well as in the private sector.
+The City of Phoenix Management Intern Program is a nationally recognized program that has been training future municipal leaders since 1950.
+More than 211 former participants have achieved success in all levels of government as well as in the private sector.
 If you are interested in a rewarding and challenging public service career, this is an excellent opportunity to apply to work in an award-winning, world-renowned municipal corporation in one of the fastest growing metropolitan areas in the United States.

-If selected, you will learn about every facet of a large, urban, complex city operation from the ground up.
-During this exciting, and fast-paced year, you will:
+If selected you will gain a wide range of experiences and learn about every facet of a large, urban, complex city operation.
+During this exciting and fast paced year, you will have an opportunity to:

-- gain exposure to innovative best practices in an our award-winning organization through your rotations in the City Manager’s Office and a department that provides direct service to the community.
+- Gain exposure to innovative best practices in an our award-winning organization through rotations in the City Manager’s Office and a department that provides direct service to the community.

 Some of the projects completed by past participants include:

 - Research fare collection and smart card expansion project;

 - Participate in Request for Proposal process for textile recycling, which promotes waste diversion;

 - Provide research, data, and recommendations addressing micro transit, Bus Rapid Transit funding, community outreach, and stakeholder opportunities for partnerships such as Local First Arizona;

 - Assist in project addressing staffing levels in the Water Services department;